voquochuy1799/voquochuy-test-task/README.md

 ## Notifications

-You have two options to receive CI emails:

-1. SendGrid (API key — no mailbox password needed)
+SMTP with an App Password (e.g., Gmail) is used to send CI email summaries.

-- Secrets required:
+Secrets required:

-  - `SENDGRID_API_KEY` — SendGrid API key with Mail Send permission
-  - `MAIL_FROM` — Verified sender email in SendGrid
+- `MAIL_USERNAME` — your mailbox address (e.g., yourname@gmail.com)
+- `MAIL_PASSWORD` — the App Password generated for your mailbox
 - `NOTIFY_EMAIL_TO` — Recipient email

-2. SMTP with App Password (e.g., Gmail)

 - Secrets required:
   - `MAIL_USERNAME` — your mailbox address (e.g., yourname@gmail.com)